WXY-Belief/DeepSpa/Nuclear_segmentation_model/README.md

 ## Data prepare

 We downloaded the dataset from the official website of dsb2018 and tissuenet, and crop the training set of dsb2018 to 256x256.
-We put the processed data on https://drive.google.com/drive/folders/1nhc-Cy8ScGtekdCRjtVbvxkAYxo_hki1?hl=zh-cn.Users can download and store it in the ./data folder, and unzip it
+We put the processed data on https://drive.google.com/drive/folders/1nhc-Cy8ScGtekdCRjtVbvxkAYxo_hki1?hl=zh-cn.Users can download and store it in the ./data folder, and unzip it.

 --
     |-- data